A jury finds Trump liable for battery and defamation in E. Jean Carroll trial

 She filed a second lawsuit in 2022, this time adding a battery claim, after the state of New York temporarily removed the statute of limitations for sexual assault survivors.

-After the verdict was read, Carroll left the courthouse, accompanied by her lawyers.
-She did not speak to reporters, but she smiled as she departed.
+After the verdict was read, Carroll left the courthouse accompanied by her lawyer Roberta Kaplan, who said, "We're very happy."
+Carroll did not speak to reporters, but she smiled as she departed.

 As a civil trial, the burden of proof for the battery claim was lower than in a criminal proceeding.
 Rather than be certain "beyond a reasonable doubt," as criminal trials require, Carroll needed to prove her case "by a preponderance of the evidence" — in other words, the jurors needed only to believe Carroll's version of events was more likely true than not.